djrlj694/Makefile-Xcode/README.md

 ## References

-See [REFERENCES.md](REFERENCES.md) for a list of sources that were helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc.
+API documentation, tutorials, and other online references and made portions of Makefile Xcode possible.
+See [REFERENCES.md](REFERENCES.md) for a list of some of them.